vvolfster/shrimpVueComponents/src/input/json/docs.md

 - **value (object | array)** - The value passed into the component.
 - **placeholder (String)** - The name to display at the root.
 - **options (Object)** - Optional options object.
+	- deepCheckOnUpdate (boolean) - **false by default.
+For performance sake, the json component has a built in uid system that makes it so it doesn't have to check objects super deep.
+Perform a deep check every time the updateValue function is called or when the value prop changes.
+You might want this if you change an object using this component, change it elsewhere and then use the same instance of this component.
+An edge-case for sure but it may happen!**
 	- style (string | object) - The style of the object.
 	- modes (string[]) - The modes that the user can choose from.
 Defaults to ['tree', 'form', 'view', 'code' ]
 	- mode (string) - One of ['tree', 'form', 'view', 'code' ]